The 25 Hottest Breakfast & Brunch Places In Budapest

 À la Maison Grand is a polished breakfast restaurant in the middle of Budapest's downtown, occupying the ground floor of a 1906 Art Nouveau building (take a glance at the striking glass mosaic perched atop the building).
 The owners spared no expense on the gleaming white, high-ceilinged interior that features plush chairs and comfortable, dusty-blue sofas.
 Chic, tourist-heavy crowds flock here for the breakfast-all-day and brunch offerings that include reliably prepared croque madame, eggs Florentine, waffles, and also zeitgesty things like acai bowl and avocado toast.
 Reservations are recommended.

-Chic breakfast venue in the morning, snug dinner destination and wine bar in the evening, Solid hides on the top floor of a small boutique hotel (Rum) in downtown.
-The views are striking – the many church spires and the Gellért Hill seem within arm's reach – and all tables provide panoramic views.
-For breakfast, the eggs Benedict with a side of smoked trout is the one to go for.
+Solid is a chic breakfast venue located on the top floor of a small boutique hotel (Rum) in downtown.
+The views are striking – the many church towers and the Gellért Hill seem within arm's reach – and all tables provide panoramic vistas.
+The menu includes eggs Benedict with a side of smoked trout, ham of Mangalica, the local breed of pig known for its marbled meat, many vegetarian options, sourdough breads, local cheeses.
+The wine list features the Tokaj wine region and also natural and biodynamic producers.
+The space is small, advance booking recommended.

 Budapest has plenty of specialty coffee shops, several cool wine bars, and an increasing number of hip breakfast restaurants, but the tiny Portobello is the first that triples as all three at once.
 This pricey, high-ceilinged establishment is tucked away on a cobblestoned downtown side street, with a sleek coffee machine, blond wood, oversized windows, and a communal table dominating the polished interior.